JiadongWANG94/3D-Perception-and-Modeling/README.md

 # 3D Perception and Modelization Class Project

+This is a repository containing a toolbox to process 3D point clouds, including:
+- read and write .ply file
+- ICP(Iterative Closest Point)
+- PCA(Principle Component Analysis)
+- RANSAC(to find the bigest plane)
+- transfer into range images
+- K-Dimension Tree(with scikit-learn)
+- Computation of normal and a reference point of a plane based on 3 points
+- grid sampling
+- random sampling
+- filter based on number of neighbors
+- regional croissance

 **Urban accessibility diagnosis based on MLS point clouds**

 This is the final project of class *3D perception and modelizaiton* of SJTU-ParisTech Elite Institut of Technology held by Prof. Jean-Emmanuel Deschaud form Mines ParisTech.